Discover Mallorca by bike

 Deia - Port Andratx - Deia (53 kilometres)

-If you get on your bike in the west, you can't avoid ascents and descents, because we are at Tramuntana level.
-A great coastal route (MA10) leads from the small artists' village via Valdemossa, Esporles, the small vineyard Banyalbufar and Estellencs to the southwest to Port Andratx.
-Along the way, spectacular views of the sea and the mountainous landscape of Mallorca.
-The Tramunatan tour is very popular with trained racing cyclists, but ambitious leisure cyclists can also manage this route.
+If you get on your bike in the west, you can't avoid ascents and descents, as we are at Tramuntana level.
+A great coastal route (MA10) leads from the small artists' village via Valdemossa, Esporles, the small vineyard of Banyalbufar and Estellencs to the south-west to Port Andratx.
+Along the way, there are always spectacular views of the sea and the mountainous landscape of Mallorca.
+The Tramunatan tour is very popular with trained racing cyclists, but ambitious leisure cyclists can also tackle this route.

 Mallorca Radtour Sa Calobra